 Server utilization is a well-known process, but hardly anyone ever focuses on its “utilization” aspect.

-With its underlying functionalities, this hardware setup serves countless data needs, and that is all we’ve cared about.
+With its underlying functionalities, this hardware setup serves countless data needs, which is all we’ve cared about.
 If we think more carefully, we will learn how a server works and why server efficiency is imperative today.
-The recent climate crisis is making us all rethink the way we use our hardware resources, as they consume tremendous amounts of energy and are a major contributor to CO2 emissions.
+The recent climate crisis is making us rethink how we use our hardware resources, as they consume tremendous amounts of energy and significantly contribute to CO2 emissions.